tjcongrove1/SimpleTelematics/README.md

 ### Building
 The project is a Maven project, built with Maven 3.3.9 on Java 1.8 Enterprise Edition 64-bit inside of Eclipse Oxygen Release (4.7.0).
 There should be no specific dependencies tying you to a particular Java 8 JDK or IDE.

+### Running
+The latest version of the project is built into ```/SimpleTelematics/target/SimpleTelematics-1.0.0-jar-with-dependencies.jar``` and can be run either in an IDE or via ```java -jar jarName.jar targetFile.dat```.

+It expects the target file to be in the same directory as the JAR itself, and will throw appropriate error messages if that's not the case.

+JUnit tests can be run either via Maven build or independently of the build, leveraging the test file provided.
+The file may be modified, but new records should only be appended to the END of the file, and records for ```MrDontTouchMe``` should be left alone and in order, as they're used for unit-testing calculations.

 ### Overview
 The processor should be stable, graceful in the face of relatively high volume, and error resistant given a variety of suboptimal inputs.